Europe stocks slip as Fed jitters eclipse M&A fever

 PARIS, Sept 16 (Reuters) - European stocks fell on Tuesday, with a regional index hitting a two-week low, as this week’s referendum on independence in Scotland and the Federal Reserve’s policy meeting kept investors on edge.

-France’s CAC 40 lost 0.4 percent, retreating before a confidence vote in the French parliament later on Tuesday.
+France’s CAC 40 was down 0.6 percent ahead of a confidence vote in the French parliament later on Tuesday.
 The government finally conceded last week that near-zero growth would prevent it from bringing its public deficit below three percent of output next year.

-The worries surrounding France, Scotland and the outlook for the Fed’s rates overshadowed brisk mergers and acquisition activity in Europe in the past few days.
+The worries overshadowed recent enthusiasm about brisk mergers and acquisition activity in Europe in the past few days.

-The FTSEurofirst 300 index of top European shares ended 0.2 percent lower at 1,379.12 points, after slipping to a two-week low earlier in the session.
+At 1347 GMT, the FTSEurofirst 300 index of top European shares had fallen 0.5 percent to 1,376.04 points, a level not seen since early September.

 “Generally, there’s been some turbulence every time the Fed has moved from accommodation to tightening,” said Jim Paulsen, chief investment strategist at Wells Fargo Asset Management, which has $490 billion under management.